-I don’t usually comment too much on weather in blog posts about attractions or things to do, however Hobart’s weather is so unique that I feel that all visitors should consider it.
-Weather in Hobart is extremely localised.
-This makes planning activities a little difficult.
+I don’t usually comment too much on weather in blog posts about attractions or things to do, however, Hobart’s weather is so unique that I feel that all visitors should consider it.
+The weather in Hobart is extremely localised.
+This makes planning activities to do in Hobart a little difficult.

 Getting to Hobart From the Airport